 - A formal assessment at the end of each induction year which for full time ECTs would mean a first assessment at the end of year 1, then a final assessment at the end of year 2 (FTE for part-time)

-- Each term where a formal assessment is not due, a progress review must be completed and discussed with each ECT - if leaving partway through induction an interim assessment is required
+- Each term where a formal assessment is not due, a progress review must be completed and discussed with each ECT - if leaving partway through induction a formal interim assessment is required

-- The opportunity to discuss, read, sign & add comments to assessments and progress reviews that report on their progress towards fully embedding the government teaching standards
+- The opportunity to discuss, read, sign & add comments to assessments and progress reviews that report on their progress towards fully embedding the government teacher standards

 - A named contact outside school or college with whom they can discuss concerns that go beyond the school/college, or are not addressed internally (e.g the appropriate body for induction)